puja110/AI-Finance-Agent/README.md

-# AI-Finance-Agent

-AI agent which compares stocks in terms of analyst recommendations company fundamentals

 # AI Finance Agent

 A powerful AI Agent built with [Streamlit](https://streamlit.io/), [Phidata](https://docs.phidata.com/introduction), and [Groq's LLaMA model](https://console.groq.com/) that summarizes financial data, analyst recommendations, the latest news for any stock symbol or company, and compares stocks in terms of company fundamentals.